-The Department estimates the cost for quarterly nitrogen and phosphorus monitoring of the effluent and upstream of the outfall is \$776 per year.
-Should these additional costs be financed through user fees, it may require an increase in user fees 0.001% of the community's MHI.
+The Department estimates the cost for quarterly nitrogen and phosphorus monitoring is \$776 per year.
+Should these additional costs be financed through user fees, it may require user fees 0.0029% of the community's MHI.

 The Department considered the eight (8) criteria presented in subsection 644.145.3 when evaluating the cost associated with the relevant actions.
 Taking into consideration these criteria, this analysis examined whether the above referenced permit modifications affects the ability of an individual customer or household to pay a utility bill without undue hardship or unreasonable sacrifice in the essential lifestyle or spending patterns of the individual or household.
 As a result of reviewing the above criteria, the Department hereby finds that the action described above may result in a low burden with regard to the community's overall financial capability and a low financial impact for most individual customers/households; therefore, the new permit requirements are affordable.